PeterDrake/drakepedia/administrivia/policies.md

 ## COVID-19

-* For fall 2020, CS 383 Algorithm Design and Analysis will be taught online.
-CORE 121-06 Numbers: Measuring Up will be taught in person (except for the first two days).
 * Read [LC's Health and Safety Expectations for All Community Members](https://www.lclark.edu/news/2020-plans/health-and-safety/).
 TLDR: masks, social distancing, constant handwashing.
 The danger is real and everyone's actions matter.
 Behave like you're on an infected cruise ship.
 * I will take attendance, both to see if anyone is falling through the cracks and for contact tracing.
 It does not directly count as part of your grade, although of course students with better attendance tend to do better. **Do not come to a physical class if you are sick or self-isolating.**
 * When communicating online: